 Loudspeaker paging systems allow you to broadcast a message over a large area.
 The system supports all Avaya paging systems, including the entire PagePac line.
 The system also supports most paging systems from other manufacturers when the paging systems are connected using a paging interface device.
-Follow these steps to connect a paging system to the processor module (see Figure 9-11):
+Follow these steps to connect a paging system to a line jack on the a PARTNER module (see Figure 9-11):